 - Is selection sort stable?

 - A: Yes

-- B: No
+- B: No, but it is possible to make selection sort stable

 - C: I don't know

 When is the Selection Sort algorithm used?

 • One advantage of selection sort is that it requires only O(n) write operations.
 If we have a system where write operations are extremely expensive and read operations are not, then selection sort could be ideal.
 One such scenario would be if we are sorting a file in-place on flash memory or an external hard drive.